BitcoinDesign/Guide/guide/payments/send.md

 Once the transaction is valid, it is now in the memory pool and is available for including in a block by miners.
 When in the memory pool, the sender can see the wallet's transaction as unconfirmed or pending.

-After broadcasting a transaction, the process of propagation and validation is quite fast so showing these states may be infeasible.
-You may inform the sender that their transaction is pending a confirmation, the estimated time to confirm the current fee market, and once it has gotten its first confirmation.
+After broadcasting a transaction, the process of propagation and validation is quite fast, so showing these states may be infeasible.
+You may inform the sender that their transaction is pending a confirmation, the estimated time to confirm given the current fee market, and once it has gotten its first confirmation.

 **Do's**
 - Clearly indicate the state of the outgoing transaction